Fazin85/Block2D/README.md

-A 2D game with an infinite world.
+A 2D multiplayer game with an infinite world.
 Also has modding support.